-There are two types of B2B SaaS go-to-market strategy.
-Use marketing and sales to get high LTV users or use product-led viral growth at a lower cost.
+There are two types of SaaS go-to-market strategies for b2b products.
+Marketing and sales to get high LTV users or product-led viral growth at lower...

-Here’s a collection of B2B SaaS growth lever examples you can use in your leadership team's strategic growth planning exercises.
+Here’s a collection of growth levers for your leadership team's strategic growth planning exercises.
+These examples are designed for the Ansoff Growth Matrix exercise.

 If you’re leading a growth planning exercise with your leadership team and unsure of what to include in each quadrant of your Ansoff Matrix, here’s a collection of examples to help you get started.

 I’ve broken this article into four parts—one for each quadrant.
-In each section, I’ve explained the quadrant conceptually with overarching ‘themes’ then provided some specific examples of growth levers you might use.
+In each section, I’ve explained the quadrant conceptually with overarching ‘themes’ then provided some specific examples of growth levers you might use to achieve B2B SaaS growth.

 Quadrant 1 - Market penetration